fanfare/disablegooglelens/CHROME.md

 ---

-If you want to remove the unneeded/redundant *Search image with Google Lens* context menu item, do the following:
+Once installed, you may want to remove the old/unneeded/redundant *Search image with Google Lens* context menu item.
+Here's how you can do that:

 - go to the URL: `chrome://settings/searchEngines`
 - click the `Add` button